nuuuwan/news_lk3_data/README.md

 *2024-01-18 16:12:00* · [`dailymirrorlk`](https://www.dailymirror.lk/top-story/Specialist-remanded-for-alleged-assault-on-staffer-at-Karapitya-Hospital/155-275283)

-Karapitiya, Jan 18 (Daily Mirror) -  The Oncho Surgeon at the Karapitiya Teaching Hospital who was alleged to have assaulted a female hospital staffer has been remanded until 22 January by the Galle Magistrate’s Court.
+Karapitiya, Jan 18 (Daily Mirror) -  The Onco Surgeon at the Karapitiya Teaching Hospital who was alleged to have assaulted a female hospital staffer has been remanded until 22 January by the Galle Magistrate’s Court.

 The incident unfolded during a contentious situation that erupted at the hospital premises.